Philibert Tsiranana: Foreign Policy

 An attempt at a commercial overture towards the Communist bloc and southern Africa including Malawi and South Africa.
 But this eclecticism provoked some controversy, particularly when the results were not visible.

 Tsiranana advocated moderation and realism in international organs like the United Nations, the Organisation of African Unity (OAU), and the African and Malagasy Union (AMU).
 He was opposed to the Panafricanist ideas proposed by Kwame Nkrumah.
 For his part, he undertook to cooperate with Africa in the economic sphere, but not in the political arena.
 During the second summit of the OAU in Cairo on 19 July 1964, he declared that the organisation was weakened by three illnesses:

 He served as mediator from 6–13 March 1961, during a round-table organised by him in Tananarive to permit the various belligerents in the Congo Crisis to work out a solution to the conflict.
 It was decided to transform the Republic of Congo into a confederation, led by Joseph Kasavubu.
 But this mediation was in vain, since the conflict soon resumed.

 If Tsiranana seemed moderate, he was nevertheless deeply anti-communist.
 He did not hesitate to boycott the third conference of the OAU held at Accra in October 1965 by the radical President of Ghana, Kwame Nkrumah.
 On 5 November 1965, he attacked the People's Republic of China and affirmed that "coups d'etat always bear the traces of Communist China."
 A little later, on 5 January 1966, after the Saint-Sylvestre coup d'état in the Central African Republic, he went so far as to praise those who carried out the coup:

-The decline and fall of the regime (1967-1972)
+Decline and fall of the regime (1967-1972)

 From 1967, Tsiranana faced mounting criticism.
 In the first place, it was clear that the structures put in place by "Malagasy Socialism" to develop the country were not having a major macro-economic effect.
 Further, some measures were unpopular, like the ban on the mini-skirt, which was an obstacle to tourism.

 In November 1968, a document entitled Dix années de République (Ten Years of the Republic) was published, which had been drafted by a French technical assistant and a Malagasy and which harshly criticised the leaders of PSD, denouncing some financial scandals which the authors attributed to members of the government.
 An investigation was initiated which culminated in the imprisonment of one of the authors.
 Intellectuals were provoked by this affair.
 Finally, the inevitable wear of the regime over time created a subdued but clear undercurrent of opposition.